 The ability to form friendships is a huge developmental milestone for toddlers, and usually really starts to show around age three, though by that point, it’s been forming for a while.
 Friendship starts to emerge as part of the transition away from parallel play, as toddlers start to play with each other a little more, and to learn to cooperate and work toward shared goals.
 These growing social skills are a sign of growing self-reliance and sense of self, and playdates are a real opportunity for toddlers to learn how to relate to their peers through sharing, problem-solving, and seeing other perspectives.

-Children still need supervised get-togethers at this age – Baby may be growing more independent every day, but she isn’t so independent that she can go on playdates, to playground outings, or to birthday parties without you.
-That means you’ll be spending a lot of time with her friends’ and playmates’ parents.
+Children still need supervised get-togethers at this age – Baby may be growing more independent every day, but they isn’t so independent that they can go on playdates, to playground outings, or to birthday parties without you.
+That means you’ll be spending a lot of time with their friends’ and playmates’ parents.
 If these parents are already friends or acquaintances, you may end up feeling like you’re on a play date, too.
 On the other hand, if they’re someone you don’t know as well, you may end up feeling a lot less comfortable.

 “Let me introduce myself…”

 In these situations, the best thing approach is often to walk into the situation enthusiastically, and keep an open mind.
 Meeting people through connections with your children is a great way to make new friends with other parents.
 You may find that you have a lot in common and that you wrestle with some of the same challenges.
 Making friends with children who are the same age as yours means you’ll end up dealing with a lot of the same situations at the same times.